GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 # Codes for the scenario rate computation in PTHA18

-This folder contains files to integrate over the tsunami events and nominal rates which were derived in sub-folders of ../SOURCE_ZONES/.

-The latter codes, which relate to making tsunami events on source zones, must have been run before trying to run codes here.
+This folder contains scripts to do the source-zone rate computations in PTHA18, distribute the rates over scenarios, compute the hazard curves, etc.

 ## Running

-To run this code, you must have created the unit-sources, run the tsunami models, and created the earthquake events.
+To run the scenario rate calculations, you must have created the unit-sources, run the tsunami models, and created the earthquake events.
 See sub-folders in [../SOURCE_ZONES/TEMPLATE/](../SOURCE_ZONES/TEMPLATE) for more information.

 You also need to decide on 'final' parameter values for the source-zone, and how